-The infiltrator witch hunts now poisoning Occupy Wall Street really piss me off, mostly because they're succeeding at turning people against eachother.
+The infiltrator witch hunts now poisoning Occupy Wall Street really pisses me off, mostly because they're succeeding at turning people against eachother.

 You don't have to be a genius to figure out that the New York City Police Department and other law enforcement agencies are infiltrating Occupy Wall Street with undercover investigators posing as activists.
 If for no other reason than to allow elected officials to issue generous surveillance contracts to their political donors in the private security sector.